 Loss of a spouse

 The aftermath of your spouse's death is no doubt a difficult time for you and your family.
 You're already coping with many emotions, and there are usually financial matters that must be dealt with as well.
-But there are ways to simplify the process.

 - Contact your attorney to review your spouse's will and start the estate settlement process.